luxeengine/alpha/docs_src/Luxe/guide.shaders.md

 ![fragment shader](images/fragment_shader.png)

 **note on numbers**
-A game renderered at 1080p, a resolution of 1920x1080 pixels, would be 1920 * 1080 = 2,073,600 pixels.
+A game renderered at 1080p, a resolution of 1920x1080 pixels, would be 1920 x 1080 = 2,073,600 pixels.
 That is per frame - usually games run at 30 or 60 frames per second.
-That means (1920 * 1080) * 60 for one second of time, that's a total of 124,416,000 pixels, per second.
-For a *single* buffer, usually games have multiple buffers as well.
+That means (1920 x 1080) x 60 for one second of time, that's a total of 124,416,000 pixels, per second.
+For a *single* frame buffer, usually games have multiple buffers as well.

 ## Endless possibilities
 ---